dynawo/dynaflow-launcher/README.md

 Only network file and configuration are required

+## Testing
+DynaFlow Launcher testing relies on cmake tests.
+To launch units tests, launch from *build* directory:

+`ctest -j<N> --output-on-failure`

+where N is the number of jobs to use for the testing session

 ## Coverage
 Coverage analysis is based on ctest.
 To launch coverage, launch from source directory:

 `ctest -S cmake/CTestScript.cmake -DDYNAWO_HOME=<DYNAWO_HOME> -DBOOST_ROOT=<DYNAWO_HOME> -VV`

 Outputs are gcov and lcov reports